-I need a camera which I can control completely manually.
-I want to have full control over the exposure.
-Professional Full-frame camera is what I need.
+I want a camera that I can control completely manually.
+I want to have complete control over the exposure.
+A professional full-frame camera is what I need.

 I like taking pictures with a close foreground.
-For many locations in Lofoten islands, a wide angle lens is really necessary.
-10-12mm is ideal for APS-C cameras.
+For many locations in Lofoten Islands, a wide-angle lens is really necessary.
+15-35mm is ideal for 35mm cameras.

 This lens is the most needed for shooting in the Lofoten Islands.

-Sometimes I use this lens.
+Sometimes I use tele-photo lens.
 Most often for shooting mountain peaks.

 I pick 16-35 f / 4, 24-70 f / 4 and 70-200 f / 4.
 But if the weight of the equipment is important to you, you can leave a 70-200mm lens at home.